-The Wisconsin Hospital Association is a statewide nonprofit association with a membership of more than 140 Wisconsin hospital and health systems that includes not only critical access hospitals providing crucial services to their rural communities, but also major academic medical centers providing world-class care, research, and training.
-On behalf of our members, we are providing comments to your respective agencies on the Proposed Statement of Antitrust Enforcement Policy Regarding Accountable Care Organizations (ACOs) Participating in the Medicare Shared Savings Program (Statement).
+On behalf of the Baylor Health Care System, we are providing comments to your respective agencies on the Proposed Statement of Antitrust Enforcement Policy Regarding Accountable Care Organizations [ACOs] Participating in the Medicare Shared Savings Program (Statement).
 We very much appreciate the antitrust agencies' recognition of the importance of integrated health organizations, like ACOs, and the historic effort to work cooperatively with other federal agencies to craft a legal and regulatory framework for the Medicare program.